learn-co-curriculum/python-intro-to-strings/README.md

 * help(str): We saw a nice way to learn about new methods, then we took a guess to test our understanding
 * Following a pattern: We started with a simple method like calling upper, took a moment to break this down into a pattern, and then tried this pattern again to call other methods

-Here is one more.
-Just ask Google.
+Here is one more method of discovery:  just ask Google.
 For example, look what happens when we ask Google about capitalization.

 ![](https://learn-verified.s3.amazonaws.com/data-science-assets/ask-google.png)